black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Your function needs to get the values from the entries the user has added.

 Declare a breakfastNumberInputs variable, and give it the value of calling document.querySelectorAll() with the selector #breakfast input[type=number].
 This will return any number inputs that are in the #breakfast element.

+# Step 70
+Using that same syntax, query your number inputs in the #lunch element and assign them to lunchNumberInputs.